 What is Prandin?

-Prandin is used together with diet and exercise to treat type 2 diabetes.
-Other diabetes medicines are sometimes used in combination with Prandin if needed.
+Prandin is used together with diet and exercise to improve blood sugar control in adults with type 2 diabetes mellitus.

 Prandin is only part of a complete program of treatment that also includes diet, exercise, and weight control.
 Follow your diet, medication, and exercise routines very closely.
 Changing any of these factors can affect your blood sugar levels.